rhodyprog4ds/BrownFall24/_sources/resources/glossary.md

 [dictionary](https://docs.python.org/3/glossary.html#term-dictionary)
   (data type) a mapping array that matches keys to values. (in NLP) all of the possible tokens a model knows

+discriminative
+  a model that describes the decision rule for labeling a sample as one class or another

 document
   unit of text for analysis (one sample).
 Could be one sentence, one paragraph, or an article, depending on the goal

+generative
+  a model that describes the data and therefore can also be used to generate new data that looks like the training data.

 gh
   GitHub's command line tools